Oberliga (ice hockey)

-The Oberliga (English: Upper League) is the third tier of ice hockey in Germany, below DEL2 and ahead of the Regionalliga.
+The Oberliga (English: Upper League) is the third tier of ice hockey in Germany, below DEL2 and above the Regionalliga.
 Since the 2015/16 season, the league has been split into two regionalised divisions, Nord (north) and Süd (south).
 The Oberliga was originally founded in 1948 and is administered by the German Ice Hockey Federation (DEB).

 History

 The Oberliga is the oldest continuously operating ice hockey league in Germany.
 The league was formed in 1948 after WWII as the highest level of hockey in Germany.
 The Oberliga has been the top, second and third level of ice hockey in the German league pyramid throughout its history.
 The 1948/49 Oberliga champions, EV Füssen, were the very first Deutscher Meister (English: German champion).
 In 2015/16, Oberliga was the first German league to admit a Dutch team, Tilburg Trappers, to compete in the German league system.

 1948–58

 The Oberliga started its first season in 1948/49 with six teams.
 Those teams played a home-and-away season to determine the German champion.
 The founding members of the league were: